-The application of water to any landscape environment that incorporates grass, shrubs, flowers and trees into its design is considered one of the key components, if not the primary component, if success is to be achieved in regard to the look you are trying to portray.
-The most effective and efficient means to supply water, especially when it must be applied over an area encompassing 1374 acres, is by using irrigation systems.
+The application of water to any landscape environment that incorporates grass, shrubs, flowers, and trees into its design is considered one of the key components.
+The most effective and efficient means to supply water, especially when it must be applied over an area encompassing approximately 1400 acres, is by using irrigation systems.

-The University of Alabama currently has 151 separate irrigation systems on the main campus (See Figure 1.1 & Figure 1.2).
-Establishing and maintaining beautiful, healthy, appealing, and inviting landscapes can only be accomplished if the irrigation system(s) remain(s) in a good operational condition, and effectively functions in the manner it was installed.
-We accomplish maintenance on these 151 systems with the aid of nine irrigation technicians.
-An irrigation system that does not operate correctly due to pressure malfunctions or controller lockups (will not turn itself off automatically), has breaks in the system that cannot be located, or in which sprinkler heads do not cover the entire required area (or worse, they spray into the street rather than the lawn) is not effective or resourceful.
+The University of Alabama currently has 163 separate irrigation systems on the main campus.
+(See Figure 1.1 & Figure 1.2) Establishing and maintaining beautiful, healthy, appealing, and inviting landscapes can only be accomplished if the irrigation system(s) remain(s) in a good operational condition, and effectively functions in the manner it was installed.
+We accomplish maintenance on these 163 systems with the aid of nine irrigation technicians.
+An irrigation system that does not operate correctly due to pressure or controller malfunctions, has breaks in the system that cannot be located, or in which sprinkler heads do not cover the entire required area (or worse, they spray into the street rather than the lawn) is not effective or resourceful.
 For this reason, a comprehensive, continuous, and dedicated maintenance repair schedule is extremely critical.
+The grounds department has advanced central operating controllers to help minimize water waste.

-Irrigation maintenance must be accomplished daily.
-The short-term goals will be to inspect each system at least once a week.
-The campus Grounds Team (Director, Manager, Assistant Managers, and Irrigation Technician Team) accomplishes this task every Monday by evaluating the systems in their areas of responsibility.
+The goal of irrigation maintenance is to complete preventive maintenance "wet checks" monthly but make repairs immediately or when pertinent with operational constraints, temperatures, and demands on the department.
+A "wet check" consists of going through irrigation clock, zone by zone, flagging breaks or adjustments to heads, laterals, solenoids, mains, and valves.
+The campus Grounds Team (Director, Manager, Assistant Managers, and Irrigation Technician Team) accomplishes this task by evaluating the systems throughout campus on a monthly "wet check" process to proactively catch irrigation system issues.
 In addition, all Campus Grounds personnel are trained to note any questionable irrigation operations in their work areas.
-Malfunctions, leaks and suspicious pooling of water from any system will be reported and a work order established for immediate action/repair.
-Next, all irrigation systems must be documented in terms of exact location on campus and marked on drawings, and in the future with Global Positioning Satellite (GPS) technology.
+Malfunctions, leaks, and suspicious pooling of water from any system will be reported and a work order established for immediate action/repair.
+Next, all irrigation systems must be documented in terms of exact location on campus and marked on drawings, and with Global Positioning Satellite (GPS) technology.
 This documentation would include meters, controllers, clocks, and sprinkler heads.
-The cost savings, in the ability to quickly locate malfunctioning components alone, would be in the thousands each year.

-Finally, the campus currently utilizes four different types of irrigation systems.
-Those irrigation systems are electric, hydraulic, battery, and manual.
-For operational effectiveness, compatibility, interoperability with the master controller systems, parts exchangeability, and ease of maintenance/training all future campus installation should be comprised of electric systems.
-Finally, we must ensure that all new sidewalk installation considers irrigation systems and needs.
-If conduit sleeves need to be added for irrigation or system parts need to be repaired or replaced due to damage caused by the installation, they should be added to the sidewalk installation project.
+Finally, the campus currently utilizes five different types of irrigation systems.
+Those irrigation systems are traditional electric, two wire, hydraulic, battery, and manual.
+Two wire systems provide operational effectiveness, compatibility, interoperability with the master controller systems and ease of maintenance/training.

-C. CAMPUS SIDEWALKS AND BOLLARDS: REPAIRS, REPLACEMENT AND ADDITIONS

-Due to the volume of foot, bicycle, golf cart, maintenance vehicles, contractor trucks, and game day traffic/activities, sidewalk maintenance and repair has become an increasing concern on campus.
-With 1374 acres containing a multitude of sidewalks on every street, between facilities, around resident halls and throughout all quadrangle areas (Main Quad, Woods Quad, and Shelby Quad), it is paramount that the University maintain these pedestrian thoroughfares and handicap ramps in excellent working condition.
-This requires a continued inspection, evaluation and maintenance process that is vigilant in the areas of safety and usability; as well as functionality and aesthetics.
+C. CAMPUS SIDEWALKS AND BOLLARDS: REPAIRS, REPLACEMENT AND ADDITIONS sidewalk maintenance and repair has become an increasing concern on campus.
+With approximately 1400 acres containing a multitude of sidewalks on every street, between facilities, around resident halls and throughout all quadrangle areas (Main Quad, Woods Quad, and Shelby Quad), it is paramount that the university maintain these pedestrian thoroughfares and handicap ramps in excellent working condition.
+This requires a continued inspection, evaluation and maintenance process that is vigilant in the areas of safety and usability, as well as functionality and aesthetics.
 Special attention should also be given to the different walkway surfaces.
 Different types and styles of concrete and pavers require a keen eye for their unique safety concerns, as well as their durability when placed under heavy weight.